DMoncayo999/CSE212/Data_Structure_Tutorial/1-stacks.md

 For example:

-Input: "hello"
-Output: "olleh"
+Input: "hello";  Output: "olleh"
-Input: "python"
-Output: "nohtyp"
+Input: "python"; Output: "nohtyp"
-Input: "stacks"
-Output: "skcats"
+Input: "stacks"; Output: "skcats"

 ## Problem Solution
-You can check your code with the solution here: [Solution](reverse_string.py)
+You can check your code with the solution here: [Solution](stack_solution_problem.py)